Nia Long: Early life

-Long was born on October 30, 1970, in Brooklyn to Talita Long (née Gillman), a teacher and printmaker, and Doughtry Long, a high school teacher and poet.
+Long was born on October 30, 1970, in Brooklyn to Talita Long (née Gillman), a teacher and printmaker, and Doughtry Long, a Black American high school teacher and poet.
 Her mother is of Trinidadian descent.
-She has an older half-sister, the actress and comedian known as Sommore.
+Long has an older half-sister, the actress and comedian known as Sommore.
 When Long was two years old, her parents divorced.
-She accompanied her mother, who moved to Iowa City, to study fine arts.
+Long accompanied her mother, who moved to Iowa City, to study fine arts.

 When Long was seven, her mother moved to South Los Angeles, where she planned to marry.
-She and her fiancé called off the wedding, but Talita chose to stay in Los Angeles.
+Doughtry and his fiancé called off the wedding, but Talita chose to stay in Los Angeles.
 Long's father resided in Trenton, New Jersey.
-She was bused from South LA to Paseo Del Rey Elementary School in Playa Del Rey from 3rd grade through 6th grade, and attended St. Mary's Academy in Inglewood, California.
-In addition to her academic classes, she studied ballet, tap, jazz, gymnastics, guitar, and acting.
+She was bused from South LA to Paseo Del Rey Elementary School in Playa Del Rey from third grade through sixth grade and attended St. Mary's Academy in Inglewood, California.
+In addition to her academic classes, Long studied ballet, tap, jazz, gymnastics, guitar, and acting.
 She graduated from Westchester High School in Los Angeles in 1989.